 For the past three years SeattleU landed in the Top 20 in Sierra's "Cool Schools."
 The rankings highlight schools that displayed a deep and thorough commitment to protecting the environment, addressing climate issues and encouraging environmental responsibility.
 The schools were ranked based largely on their existing STARS scores.

-Seattle University is also one of 26 colleges and universities out of 648 schools to be named to The Princeton Review’s 2019 Green Honor Roll by receiving a score of 99 (the highest possible score).
-This is the first time SU makes it to the top of the list on the Princeton Review's green ratings.
+Seattle University is also one of 30 colleges and universities out of 416 schools to be named to the Princeton Review’s 2021 Green Honor Roll.
+This is the second time SU makes it to the top of the list on the Princeton Review's green ratings.

 AASHE recognized SU as a top performer in its annual Sustainable Campus Index: SU scored #3 in overall performance among Master's institutions, #4 for curriculum, and #8 for public engagement.